navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Quotations enable higher-order programming.
 You can pass behavior as data, store it, compose it, execute it conditionally or repeatedly.

+**History:** The `[ ]` quotation syntax comes from **Factor** (2003, Slava Pestov), a modern concatenative language that refined many ideas from Forth.
+Factor demonstrated that concatenative languages could have rich type systems, garbage collection, and modern tooling.
+Joy (1990s, Manfred von Thun) also used quotations extensively and influenced Factor's design.

 **In other languages:** JavaScript has arrow functions `x => x + 1`.
 Python has `lambda x: x + 1`.
 Java 8+ has lambdas `x -> x + 1`.
 Ruby has blocks and procs.
 The difference is Seq quotations don't declare parameters - they operate on whatever is on the stack.

 ---